PAGE TITLE SECTION - PART 2

 - We will spot prime any re-sanded surfaces.
 We will not paint any areas until they are dry and ready to be painted.

-- We will apply the paint in most areas using a brush roller or spraying.
+- We will apply the paint in most areas, like stucco and brick, using a brush roller or spraying.
 However, spray techniques produce a better finish for some flat surfaces like vinyl siding and aluminum siding.